DUNE/dune-justin/docs/justin_command.man_page.md

     	      list of input files from MetaCat.
-If --refind-interval-hours is given, the MQL query will be resubmitted at that interval to add any new matching files from the start of the day given by --refind-start-date (default: today in UTC) for the number of days given by --refind-duration-days (default: 1).
+If --refind-interval-hours is given, the MQL query will be resubmitted at that interval to add any new matching files from the start of the day given by --refind-start-date (default: today in UTC) until the end of the day given by --refind-end-date (default: today in UTC).

            show-requests [--request-id ID]